 All 21st CCLC programs in the State of Florida are required to provide food to all actively participating 21st CCLC students during program operational hours.
 More specifically, each 21st CCLC program must provide supplemental meals when the program is open as follows: (1) daily, nutritious snack when operating only during afterschool hours; (2) daily, nutritious breakfast and snack when operating during both before-school and after-school hours; and (3) daily, nutritious breakfast, lunch, and snack when operating on non-school days (dependent on hours of operation).
-In Florida, as in many states, the afterschool snack is often the final meal for many children each day.
+In Florida, as in many states, the afterschool snack is often the final meal for many children each day, such that it is imperative the snacks are large enough and nutritious enough to provide important nutrients to the children.
 However, Florida rules disallow the use of state funding to purchase meals and/or food items, such that funding for snacks/meals cannot be drawn from 21st CCLC funds and must come from other sources (e.g., grocery store donations, private donations, private foundations or endowments, etc.).
-Finally, as 21st CCLC programs serve primarily lowincome students, programs in Florida are not permitted to charge students for any costs associated with supplemental snacks and meals.
-The Grace Place for Children and Families (Elementary) 21st CCLC Program provides a free, daily, nutritious snack, as required, to each student participating in the 21st CCLC program.
-In addition, the program provides a daily dinner to each student in the afterschool program, an outstanding addition to the overall 21st CCLC initiative.
+Finally, as 21st CCLC programs serve primarily low-income students, programs in Florida are not permitted to charge students for any costs associated with supplemental snacks and meals.
+Ultimately, the Grace Place for Children and Families (Elementary School) 21st CCLC Program uses non-grant funds to provide a free, daily, nutritious snack, as required, to each student participating in the 21st CCLC program.
+In addition, the program provides a daily dinner to each student in the afterschool program, providing USDA-approved nutrition to every student, an outstanding addition to the overall 21st CCLC initiative and further enhancing the immeasurable impacts of this program.